 - Midwestern History Association Alice Smith Prize in Public History

-2019 to present: Graduate Student Caucus, Western History Association
+2020 to present: Public History Committee, Western History Association

 2019 to present: Committee on Diversity, Inclusion, and Equity; American Society for Environmental History

 2019 to 2020: Graduate Student Caucus, Western History Association